 We believe, teach, and confess the gospel, recorded in the Holy Scriptures and confessed in the ecumenical creeds and Lutheran confessional writings, as the power of God to create and sustain the priesthood of all believers for God’s mission in the world.

 We believe in the Triune God that defines God as three divine persons, the Father, the Son (Jesus Christ), and the Holy Spirit.
 The Trinity is considered to be a mystery of Christian faith.
 According to this doctrine, there is only one God in three persons.
-Each person is God, whole and entire.
+Each person is God, entire.
 They are distinct from one another in their relations of origin.
 While distinct in their relations with one another, they are one in all else.
 We worship one God in Trinity, and Trinity in Unity.

 We are members of the Lutheran Congregations in Mission for Christ (LCMC), an association of Lutheran congregations in the United States, an affiliation of autonomous Lutheran congregations who are free in Christ, accountable to one another, rooted in Biblical Scriptures and the Lutheran confessions in the Book of Concord, and working together to fulfill Christ’s Great Commission to go and make disciples of all nations.